coderefinery/hpc-containers/content/intro_and_motivation.rst

 This makes shipping them between ports easy.

 Based on this analogue one might think that the container is just a storage format.
+It is that as well: containers are stored in container images (more on this in a later chapter).

 Instead it is a way of running **an application in a self-contained environment with all the tools that this specific application needs**.

-More traditional container launchers like docker, podman and kubernetes also manage containers' resource usage and various other aspects.
-When using apptainer, we do not need to worry about these features.
+More traditional container launchers like Docker, Podman and Kubernetes also manage containers' resource usage, networking and various other aspects.
+When using Apptainer, we do not need to worry about these features.

 .. admonition:: More technical information on how traditional containers work
    :class: dropdown